Fiction & Persuasion

 Reconciling natural wildness and cities might seem impossible, until you read about the incredible work being done in the Hudson Bay in New York.
 Serious civic engagement and long-term thinking has led to a harbour cleaner than it has been in 100 years.
 The Billion Oyster Project are 100 million oysters into their 2035 goal to return a billion oysters to the river, and the result is oyster reefs that are cleaning the infamously filthy harbour water a little more each day.

-As a result, marine life has returned: humpback whales, fin whales and right whales are also coming back, along with bottlenose dolphins, spinner and hammerhead sharks, seals, blue crabs and seahorses.
+As a result, marine life has returned: humpback whales, fin whales and right whales are also coming back, along with bottlenose dolphins, spinner and hammerhead sharks, seals, blue crabs and seahorses.4 If NYC can do this, why not elsewhere?

 This isn’t just about wildlife: the unique and not always hospitable weather of cities - hotter, more overcast, and drier than the countryside - also generates its own unique species of plant.